Small Business 101

 - Plan assets may be creditor protected.

 Employee loyalty is essential in today's labour market.
-By setting up a Group RSP program, you can give your staff a valuable and desirable benefit and enhance your reputation as a leading, progressive employer.
+By setting up a Group RRSP program, you can give your staff a valuable benefit.

 Plan sponsor’s responsibilities

-- Provide investment information, important enrollment dates, and decision-making tools to the plan members.
+- Provide important enrolment dates to the plan members.

-- Share information about the set-up and ongoing maintenance of the plan, including fund changes or mergers and if the plan switches providers.
+- Share information about the set-up and ongoing maintenance of the plan.

-The plan sponsor — the company that establishes and maintains the Group RSP — may delegate some or all of these responsibilities to a dedicated service provider.
-CIBC has partnered with industry-leading providers to offer the highest level of service to plan sponsors.
+The plan sponsor — the company that establishes the Group RRSP — may delegate some or all of these responsibilities to a dedicated service provider.

 Benefits of working with an approved service provider: